 The Statement of Changes in Net Position reports the change in net position during the reporting period.
 Net position is affected by changes in its two components: Cumulative Results of Operations and Unexpended Appropriations.
-The overall increase in Net Position of \$6.7 million is the result of the amount of adjusted annual charges assessed by the Commission, higher unexpended appropriations due to unfilled staffing needs and capital purchases made which impacted the cumulative results of operations.
+The decrease in net position in FY 2011 compared to FY 2010 is the result of the amount of adjusted annual charges assessed by the Commission which impacted the cumulative results of operations and lower unexpended appropriations due to reduced capital purchases compared to FY 2010.